adrian-1990/CI-Python-project-3/README.md

 #### Place ships

 The next screen allows the player to place their ships.
-The player is asked how they place their ships.
+The player is asked how they would like to place their ships.
 They are asked if the want to place horizontally or vertically, to select a row between 1 - 10 and a column between A - J. The player must place their 5 ships for the game to begin.
 If the player selects a row or column that is not in the list the will recieve a warning message asking them to make a correct selection.

 ![ship placement](https://user-images.githubusercontent.com/79532281/162592669-3fa9763d-5343-477b-adef-6f4e1ea2a18a.png)